JunSayke/manga-api-webscraper/README.md

 4. Implement your changes:

+   - Adding new serivce:
-   Create a new scraper class in the services directory by extending the MangaScraper abstract class.
+     Create a new service class in the services directory by extending the AbstractMangaService class.
      Implement the required methods.
+Refactor serviceFactory.ts accordingly.

+   - Improving README.md:
+     Help me

+   - Open for improvements:
+     ```sh
+        cd utils
+     ```

 5. Push your changes to your forked repository: